farismismar/miscellaneous/README.md

 # miscellaneous
-A repo for code that does not formally belong anywhere
+A repo for C++ code that does not formally belong anywhere